architus/archit.us/docs/content/internal/community/authoring.md

 ~~~md
 ```py
 async def all_guilds(self):
-    """Return information about all guilds that the bot is in, including their admins""" guilds = []
+    """Return information about all guilds the bot is in, including their admins""" guilds = []
     for shard, shard_store in self.store.items():
         guilds += shard_store.get('guilds', ())